Defining Possible

 Over the next year I began to research everything about how my disease worked.
 Not the typical Googling, but I wanted to know the edge cases as that is clearly what I was.
 Trying to find the answer to a problem in commonly asked and answered question areas will not yield results for edge cases.
 That’s why they’re edge cases.
 I had to approach this differently.
 Ultimately I came to the realization that the only thing that had not been addressed was my morbid obesity.
 By the end of that year I had ballooned up to around 375 – 380 pounds.
 I knew that there was a correlation between gout and obesity but never came across anyone who was morbidly obese and could not control their condition with medication.
 I was uncommon in that sense.
 My final answer to gout came when my mom got a sleeve gastrectomy.

 She went on to lose a huge amount of weight and her quality of life shot into the stratosphere.
 She also began to insist I at least go talk to her doctor about it.
 After a few months of chipping away at my procrastination she got me to relent and set an appointment.
-If the years of gout were the forge in which my mind was tempered, and the above ordeal was the test of its mettle, then this appointment was what shot me off down the road to finally beating the disease.
+If the years of gout were the forge in which my mind was tempered, and the above ordeal was the test of its mettle, then this appointment was what set me off down the road to finally beating the disease.
 Gout was my WWII, Krystexxa my Battle of Midway or Normandy, and this surgery would be me finally going on the offensive in this life.

 My wife decided she would do the surgery as well and so we could be each other’s support system through recovery and weight loss.
 We both went to the first appointment at the same time (really just a consultation describing the procedure and making sure it’s a good fit) and both understood that while it was an amazing opportunity in its own right, it also could be the answer to my suffering.
 During the appointment we were shown an informational video the doctor had put together on the surgery and in it he stated some bullet-pointed benefits of having the surgery.
 He said in addition to weight loss “66% of his patients have reported being cured of or going into remission with their gout attacks”.
 Sold!
 Right then and there!
 With that one single statement I stopped watching and told the doctor I would be doing the procedure.